No One Got Hurt: Bloodshot's 15th Anniversary @ The Hideout Block Party

 This album is a sonic scrapbook of that day, representing all the performers in the order they performed.
 19 tracks and almost 70 minutes of highly polished and professional musicianship (ahem), mixed into the red, sho'nuff.
 It is a chance for people to revel in the memories or pretend they were there.

-The Hideout, celebrating their 15th anniversary this year, has been like our clubhouse over the years, and that day we had over 4000 members.
+The Hideout has been like our clubhouse over the years, and that day it had over 4000 members.